Jordan Clarkson: National team career

-In 2011, talks were initiated for Clarkson to play for the Philippine national team.
+In 2011, talks were initiated for Clarkson to play for the Philippine national team, also known as Gilas.
 However, Clarkson did not meet the FIBA eligibility requirements to be considered a Filipino citizen as he acquired his Philippine passport after age 16.
 He is eligible, though, to play as a "naturalized" player.

-Clarkson visited the Philippines in August 2015 on the invitation of Manuel V. Pangilinan to observe the training of Gilas Pilipinas, aside from fulfilling his commitments as an endorser of Smart Communications.
-In an interview, SBP Executive Director Sonny Barrios confirmed that Clarkson has carried a Philippine passport since he was 12 and so he will not need to undergo the naturalization process to represent the Philippines in international competitions.
+Clarkson visited the Philippines in August 2015 on the invitation of Manny Pangilinan, the then-president of Samahang Basketbol ng Pilipinas (SBP), the national basketball federation of the Philippines, to observe the training of Gilas, aside from fulfilling his commitments as an endorser of Smart Communications, which was also presided by Pangilinan.
+In an interview, SBP Executive Director Sonny Barrios confirmed that Clarkson has carried a Philippine passport since he was 12, and therefore did not need to undergo the naturalization process to represent the Philippines in international competitions.
 Clarkson did not make the final cut due to scheduling conflicts with the Los Angeles Lakers.
 The Lakers agreed to let Clarkson play, but the NBA collective bargaining agreement requires that national team play should not interfere with the Lakers' team requirements, which expected players to report on September 28; however, the tournament ran until October 3.
 Clarkson expressed his disappointment that he could not represent the Philippines in the 2015 FIBA Asia Championship.
 Clarkson was initially included in the 17-man pool for the Philippines lineup for the final Olympic Qualifying Tournament for the 2016 Rio Olympics.
 However, due to time constraints and a complicated eligibility process, the team instead opted for Andray Blatche as its naturalized player due to lack of size.